viniciusoyama/component_party/README.md

 # What do you get?

 ## Organize your frontend code
-Your can group your frontend stuff by domain and organize the UI of your Rails app like this:
+Your can stop using rails views and organize your frontend by components with isolated logic and css:

 ```
 app